 The best online master's degree in mechanical engineering for student engagement is the The University of Wisconsin-Madison, which topped U.S. News & World Report's list of top online graduate engineering programs in the category of student engagement and accreditation.
 Factors considered for the U.S. News ranking were instructor response times to student queries, frequency of instructor office hours, and faculty's ability to track students as they log into their online courses.
 Other positive factors for this top ranking were the high levels of student collaboration and participation, small class sizes, and the inclusion of an instructional designer dedicated to developing courses to meet online learner needs

-The award for best online master’s degree in mechanical engineering for disability support goes to the University of Illinois at Urbana-Champaign for its Division of Disability Resources and Educational Services (DRES) that is committed to providing assistive technology, career transition support, and accommodations for disabled students.
+The award for best online master's degree in mechanical engineering for disability support goes to the University of Illinois at Urbana-Champaign for its Division of Disability Resources and Educational Services (DRES) that is committed to providing assistive technology, career transition support, and accommodations for disabled students.
 The university has a long history of working with disabled students, and boasts being the first post-secondary institution to offer a support service program for disabled students, according to the DRES website.
-DRES worked with more than 1,200 students with disabilities in 2011 alone, and registered DRES students had a 91% graduation rate, which is higher than the campus average, the website noted.
+DRES worked with more than 1,200 students with disabilities, and registered DRES students had a 91% graduation rate, which is higher than the campus average, the website noted.